Diagnosis of pulmonary fibrosis is extremely challenging as it requires integration of clinical, radiologic and histopathologic information.

 Position statements have been developed in partnership with the Thoracic Society of Australia and New Zealand (TSANZ) and Lung Foundation Australia, according to their established standards.
 These position statements cover the format, processes and outcomes of Multi-Disciplinary Meetings (MDM) for diagnosis of PF in Australia; and best practice PF management.

-Using our expertise in research translation we will use theory-informed strategies to implement and evaluate uptake of the information provided in these position statements for evidence-based diagnosis and management of PF in Australia.
+Using our expertise in research translation we have used theory-informed strategies to implement and evaluate uptake of the information provided in these position statements for evidence-based diagnosis and management of PF in Australia.

-The impact of new MDMs on processes and outcomes will be evaluated through documenting the number of PF services using MDMs; the proportion of patients who are evaluated using a MDM; and adherence to key suggestions from the new MDM guidelines.
+The impact of new MDMs on processes and outcomes have been evaluated through documenting the number of PF services using MDMs; the proportion of patients who are evaluated using a MDM; and adherence to key suggestions from the new MDM guidelines.

-The impact of PF management suggestions will be evaluated by a national audit of PF services against key recommendations for practice.
+The impact of PF management suggestions have been evaluated by a national audit of PF services against key recommendations for practice.

 The position papers can be accessed here: